Stroke 1 Created with Sketch.

 Find our grains, including a range of milled flours, beans, and other hearty grains, in our Farm Store or across the Michigan region with our partners.

-Inaugural Dry Gin
+Granor Dry Gin

 Our First Grain Harvest